Handling Game Updates

 Breaking Changes

-Breaking changes are changes to a new build that make it substantially different from the last release.
+Breaking changes are changes to a new build that make it substantially different from the last release, or which can have any impact on fair play.
 This includes but is not limited to:

-If any of these types of changes are being planned or implemented, or if there is risk of two players not receiving the idential experience, we consider this a Breaking Change.
+If any of these types of changes are being planned or implemented, or if there is risk of two players not receiving the identical experience, we consider this a Breaking Change.

 Development of Breaking Changes